 Electric bike range depends on a host of factors, from the weight of the rider and any load, the smoothness of the road surface, wind strength and direction, and of course, the steepness and length of the uphill sections.
 Typically an electric bike can power itself for between 40 miles and 70 miles on a single charge, though long-range models are available.

 However, the critical advantage of an electric bicycle over other electric vehicles is that when the battery is flat, it still works.
 Thus, the rider can still pedal exactly like an unpowered bike; it will just be harder work due to the extra weight of the now inoperative motor and battery.
-When comparing an e bike vs electric motorcycle, this is a significant differentiator.
+When comparing an e-bike vs an electric motorcycle, this is a significant differentiator.

 Another advantage of an electric bike is that they don’t require any licence or insurance to operate.
 And anyone that can ride an unpowered bike can ride an electric bike.